For many of us, our first exposure to coffee besides the always-on percolator in the family kitchen

 Brewing can be done in many ways, from old-fashioned boiling to the common drip method to the French Press.
 These come in four basic categories: boiling, filtration, steeping and pressuring.

 Pressurized brewing is commonly called Espresso, although there are some alternate ways of using water or steam under pressure to produce a concentrated coffee.
 A Moka pot, or Italian coffee pot is a three chamber stovetop device in which water is boiled in the lower part.
-The steam and water thus created is forced through a small opening into the middle section where the coffee grounds are.
+As the pressure builds, the steam created is forced through a small opening into the middle section where the coffee grounds are.
 Between the middle and top sections is a filter.
 As the pressure builds, the coffee is sent through the filter into the top section where it is collected for serving.
 The strength is similar to espresso, but without the crema.
+Crema is the creamy, frothy liquid that comes out with the coffee when making espresso.
+Crema is the mark of a properly made espresso.

 In recent years, single-serve coffee methods have come on the market which also use steam or high pressure water to quickly extract coffee from the grounds.
 These usually use pre-packed coffee pods for single-use brewing.

 Filtration methods use a combination of boiling and gravity to brew coffee.
 First came the percolator.
 This device, whether electric or stove top, boiled the water, sending it up a tube to erupt over grounds in a basket, usually containing a paper filter.
 That moved into the drip coffee maker.
 Like the percolator, water was boiled and sent cascading over grounds.
 But unlike the percolator, the water was only cycled through the grounds once.
 Percolators keep boiling and circulating the coffee water through the grounds until a selected strength is achieved.
 Drip systems use a controlled release of the water from the basket containing the ground coffee.
-Ideally, this has to allow appropriate amount of time for the hot water to extract the coffee compounds before moving into the pot, or carafe, underneath the basket.
-Drip coffee can be automatic using an electric coffee maker, or manual, in which boiling water is pouted into a container at the top of the maker.
+Ideally, this allows appropriate time for the hot water to extract the coffee compounds before falling, or “dripping” into the pot, or carafe, underneath the basket.
+Drip coffee can be automatic using an electric coffee maker, or manual, in which boiling water is poured into a container at the top of the maker.

 We’re not done yet.
 There are other brewing methods to talk about, as well as one of the most popular — steeping.
 So, stick around for more Coffee Talk!